Skip to Content

 Our Santa Ana estate planning attorney serves clients across Orange County, the Inland Empire, and beyond.
 Call (909) 328-6280 or contact us online to request a consultation.

-Estate Planning Services We Offer
+Comprehensive Estate Planning Services We Offer

-• Will drafting and review: Our attorney will assist you in drafting a legally valid will that reflects your wishes and protects your assets.
+• Will Drafting and Review: Our attorney will assist you in drafting a legally valid will that reflects your wishes and protects your assets.

-• Trust establishment: We'll help you establish trusts tailored to your specific needs, allowing for efficient asset management and distribution while avoiding probate.
+• Trust Establishment: We'll help you establish trusts tailored to your specific needs, allowing for efficient asset management and distribution while avoiding probate.

-• Advance healthcare directives: Express your medical preferences and appoint healthcare agents to make decisions on your behalf in the event of incapacity.
+• Advance Healthcare Directives: Express your medical preferences and appoint healthcare agents to make decisions on your behalf in the event of incapacity.

-• Powers of attorney: Empower trusted individuals to make financial and healthcare decisions on your behalf by drafting a power of attorney.
+• Powers of Attorney: Empower trusted individuals to make financial and healthcare decisions on your behalf by drafting a power of attorney.

-• Estate tax planning: Minimize estate taxes and maximize the transfer of wealth to future generations through strategic estate tax planning strategies.
+• Estate Tax Planning: Minimize estate taxes and maximize the transfer of wealth to future generations through strategic estate tax planning strategies.

-Why Estate Planning Matters
+Why Estate Planning Matters for Everyone

 • Protect your assets from unnecessary taxes and probate fees.